Internal Medicine and Emergency Medicine Update for Primary Care

 Pharmacology Credits

-This course is being reviewed and will be acceptable for up to 12 CME credits; please verify with your Medical Board which hours may be applied toward Pharmacology credit.
+This course has been reviewed and is acceptable for up to 12 CME credits; please verify with your Medical Board which hours may be applied toward Pharmacology credit.

 Hotel Accommodations